Installation Guide

 source <(brain completion zsh)

-Fish
+# Fish

 brain completion fish > ~/.config/fish/completions/brain.fish

-Brain Prompt Helper
+Prompt Helper (optional)

+Display the active brain name in your shell prompt.
 Add to your ~/.bashrc or ~/.zshrc:

 source /usr/local/lib/brain/brain-prompt.sh